8th millennium BC: Pottery and dating systems

-There was no pottery per se in the Near East at this time as the potter's wheel had not yet been invented.
-Rudimentary clay vessels were hand-built, often by means of coiling, and pit fired.
+Rudimentary clay vessels were hand-built, often by means of coiling, as the potter's wheel had yet to be invented.
+Vessels were then pit fired.
 Dame Kathleen Kenyon was the principal archaeologist at Tell es-Sultan (ancient Jericho) and she discovered that there was no pottery there.
 The vessels she found were made from stone and she reasonably surmised that others made from wood or vegetable fibres would have long since decayed.
 The first chronological pottery system had been devised by Sir Arthur Evans for his Bronze Age findings at Knossos and Kenyon used this as a benchmark for the Near East Neolithic.
 She divided the period into phases called Pre-Pottery Neolithic A (PPNA), from c.
 10,000 BC to c.
 8800 BC; Pre-Pottery Neolithic B (PPNB), which includes the entire 8th millennium, from c.
 8800 BC to c.
 6500 BC; and then Pottery Neolithic (PN), which had varied start-points from c.
 6500 BC until the beginnings of the Bronze Age towards the end of the 4th millennium (c.
 3000 BC).